One Year Farming

 On successful completion of the course, you will be awarded a Royal Agricultural University Certificate of Agriculture, and will be entitled to use the MRAU post-nominal letters.

-This is a privately-funded course.
+This is a privately-funded course outside of the UCAS system and does not lead to UCAS tariff points.
 Applicants will not have access to student loans from the Student Loans Company or other government funding initiatives.
-Fees must be paid in advance at the start of each term
+Fees must be paid in advance at the start of each term.

 - Crop Production and Science